-Inventoriable and period costs are also a type of classifications of costs.
-Inventoriable costs can be defined as costs which become part of inventories such as raw material, work in progress and finished goods inventory present in the balance sheet of any business.
-On the other hand, period costs are all other costs that are not inventoriable costs.
-Period costs are those costs which are incurred and expensed in Profit and Loss Statement in the period they are incurred.
+Inventoriable and period costs are also a type of classification of costs.
+Inventoriable costs can be defined as costs that become part of inventories such as raw material, work in progress, and finished goods inventory present in the balance sheet of any business.
+On the other hand, period costs are all additional costs that are not inventoriable costs.
+Period costs are incurred and expensed in the Profit and Loss Statement in the period they are incurred.

 Inventoriable costs, in a manufacturing concern, can be defined as all direct material, direct labor, and manufacturing costs.
-These costs are incurred while the product is being manufactured but all of these are not expensed to profit and loss account in the same period.
+These costs are incurred while the product is being manufactured, but all of these are not expensed to the profit and loss accounts in the same period.
 These costs become part of 3 types of inventories and sit on the balance sheet.
-When these inventories become finished goods and sold, Inventoriable costs transform into the cost of goods sold and thereby a part of profit/loss statement.
+When these inventories became finished goods and sold, Inventoriable costs transform into the cost of goods sold, thereby part of the profit/loss statement.

-In trading concerns, costs of acquisition of goods, which are sold in the same form, are considered inventoriable costs.
-These would include the purchase cost of goods, inward freight cost, handling, etc and all other costs which are necessary to bring goods in a position to be sold by the trader.
+In trading concerns, the acquisition costs of goods sold in the same form are considered inventoriable costs.
+These would include the purchase cost of goods, inward freight cost, handling, etc., and all other costs which are necessary to bring goods in a position to be sold by the trader.
 Apart from these costs, all costs are the period cost for trading concerns.